thomas-schouten/plato/README.md

 This will create a Conda environment with `Plato` and all required dependencies, which should be able to run all notebooks found in plato/notebooks.

+# References

+Schouten, T. L. A. (2025). *From puzzling plates to mantle mysteries: New approaches and applications for plate tectonic reconstructions* (Doctoral dissertation, ETH Zurich).
+ETH Research Collection. https://doi.org/10.3929/ethz-c-000788918